What is the Section 179 Deduction?

 This has made a big difference for many companies (and the economy in general.)
 Businesses have used Section 179 to purchase needed equipment right now, instead of waiting.
 For most small businesses, the entire cost of qualifying equipment can be written-off on the 2022 tax return.

 Section 179 does come with limits – there are caps to the total amount written off ($1,080,000 for 2022), and limits to the total amount of the equipment purchased ($2,700,000 in 2022).
 The deduction begins to phase out on a dollar-for-dollar basis after $2,700,000 is spent by a given business (thus, the entire deduction goes away once $3,630,000 in purchases is reached), so this makes it a true small and medium-sized business deduction.

 Who Qualifies for Section 179?

 For basic guidelines on what property is covered under the Section 179 tax code, please refer to this list of qualifying equipment.
-Also, to qualify for the Section 179 Deduction, the equipment and/or software purchased or financed must be placed into service between January 1, 2020 and December 31, 2020.
-For 2020, $1,040,000 of assets can be expensed; that amount phases out dollar for dollar when $2,590,000 of qualified assets are placed in service.
+Also, to qualify for the Section 179 Deduction, the equipment and/or software purchased or financed must be placed into service between January 1, 2022 and December 31, 2022.

 As always consult with your tax professional.
 If you are looking at your tax professional in the mirror, then be sure to do your research.
 HAVE A GREAT HOLIDAY!!